-Current available numerical tools are not robust enough to handle these highly non-linear phenomena in an automatic and systematic way for materials of arbitrary complexity/physics.
+Current available numerical tools are hindering research in this field as they are not robust enough to handle these highly non-linear phenomena in an automatic and systematic way for materials of arbitrary complexity/physics.
 It is proposed to develop a robust hybrid symbolic-numerical environment based on Mathematica® and highly optimised code (C/Fortran) to enable the simulation of highly non-linear phenomena such as post-buckling arising in a wide range of surface instabilities.
-The method makes use of a typical finite element discretisation and the principle is to follow the non-linear solution branch by applying a perturbation technique in a stepwise manner.
+The orginal method first proposed by Cochelin makes use of a typical finite element discretisation and the principle is to follow the non-linear solution branch by applying a perturbation technique in a stepwise manner.
 The solution can be represented by a succession of local Padé approximations of high order (typically 20).
 This offers significant advantages over traditional predictor-corrector methods such as the Newton-Raphson method: robustness, full automation, computing time.
-Alternative approximation methods of the solution branch will be explored and the implementation of fast asymptotic numerical solvers on GPU architecture will be essential for the project.
-Multiphysics isogeometric structural and solid finite elements will also be extended/developed to study biological differential growth phenomena and the formation of ageing skin wrinkles.
+Alternative approximation methods of the solution branch will be explored and the implementation of fast asymptotic numerical solvers on GPU architecture (using open-source numerical libraries) will be essential for the project.
+Multiphysics isogeometric structural and solid finite elements will also be extended/developed to study biological differential growth phenomena in skin and the formation of ageing skin wrinkles.

-The successful candidate will work in a stimulating research environment, supported by world-leading organisations such as Procter & Gamble, Rolls Royce and the US Air Force and will be encouraged to work with our international academic and industrial collaborators in Europe, South Africa, New Zealand and the USA.
+The successful candidate will work in a stimulating research environment, supported by world-leading organisations such as Procter & Gamble, Rolls Royce and the US Air Force and will be encouraged to work with our international academic and industrial collaborators in Europe, South Africa, New Zealand, Singapore and the USA.

-If you wish to discuss any details of the project informally, please contact Georges Limbert, nCATS and Bioengineering research group, Email: [email protected]
+If you wish to discuss any details of the project informally, please contact Georges Limbert, Email: [email protected]

 For a details of available projects click here http://www.ngcm.soton.ac.uk/projects/index.html